EndPointCorp/end-point-blog/2016/01/11/sort-product-attribute-options-by.html.md

 ### Part 1

 We need to overwrite some Magento core code unfortunately.
-The good thing is that there is a cool way of doing this in Magento so we don't need to overwrite the files directly, we need to create a local copy.
+The good thing is that there is a cool way of doing this in Magento so we don’t need to overwrite the files directly, we need to create a local copy.

 Copy app/code/Core/Mage/Catalog/Model/Resource/Product/Type/Configurable/Attribute/Collection.php file to app/code/local/Mage/Catalog/Model/Resource/Product/Type/Configurable/Attribute/Collection.php.
 You need to create the whole directory structure.
 If you use Unix system it is simple as: (running from Magento root)